Anessen/PSFalcon/Home.md

 # Requirements

-* An active Falcon subscription that supports what you intend to do
+* An active Falcon subscription for the appropriate modules
 * PowerShell 5.1+ (Windows), PowerShell 6+ (Linux/MacOS)
 * A Falcon [OAuth2 API Client](https://falcon.crowdstrike.com/support/api-clients-and-keys) with roles that support what you intend to do